MarioCSilva/Kubernetes_Misago/k3s/README.md

     kubectl apply -f postgres-service.yaml -n gic6

-## Misago - Django
+## Misago - Backend

-- Build the docker image from the Dockerfile in the root folder.
+- Build the docker image from the `Dockerfile` in the root folder.

     docker build -t registry.deti:5000/gic6-misago .

 - Push misago image built from the dockerfile to a registry.

     docker push registry.deti:5000/gic6-misago

+## Misago - Frontend

+- Build the docker image from the `Dockerfile.frontend` in the root folder.

+    docker build -f Dockerfile.frontend -t registry.deti:5000/gic6-misago-frontend .

+- Push the built image from the to a registry.

+    docker push registry.deti:5000/gic6-misago-frontend

+Then, access the `k3s/frontend` directory and deploy the Service and Deployment to the namespace:

+    kubectl apply -f misago-frontend-service.yaml -n gic6

+    kubectl apply -f misago-frontend-deployment.yaml -n gic6